Canada's Chinese EV import quota system explained - 49,000 vehicles per year

 Why don't Chinese EVs qualify for the federal EVAP rebate?

-The federal EVAP rebate is restricted to vehicles meeting CUSMA (Canada-U.S.-Mexico Agreement) rules of origin — they must be substantially manufactured in Canada, the United States, or Mexico.
-Chinese-built vehicles don't meet that threshold regardless of tariff treatment.
+The federal EVAP rebate is restricted to vehicles manufactured in Canada or in countries with which Canada has a free trade agreement.
+Chinese-built vehicles therefore should not be assumed to qualify, regardless of tariff treatment.
 The quota and rebate are entirely separate policy instruments.

 Related Reading